wkeeling/resume/README.rst

 | **Senior Software Engineer (Contract) – Oxford University Press**
 | **April 2012 – March 2013 (2 renewals)**
 |
-| Involved in the development of the Enterprise Access Control (EAC) single sign-on system - a large Spring/Hibernate/JEE web application being integrated with existing websites across the organisation.
+| Involved in the development of the Enterprise Access Control (EAC) single sign-on system - a large Spring/Hibernate/JEE web application integrated with existing websites across the organisation.
+|

 - Worked as part of a small team of experienced developers with an iterative and disciplined approach to development.
 Used test driven development, continuous integration and automated deployments to deliver predictable, low risk releases of working software into production at regular intervals.